Distribution Control of Stochastic Oscillators via Periodic Feedforward and Population-Level Feedback: Oscillator Model in a Large Population Limit and Existing Distribution Control Methods

-\hi{In this paper, we approach this problem in a more rigorous manner.} We first provide a surrogate target distribution fluctuating around $ \rho_f $, and then design a feedback control law steering oscillators to the surrogate target exactly.
-An advantage of this approach is that if the deviation between the surrogate and original targets is guaranteed to be small, the resulting stationary deviation between $ \rho $ and the original target $ \rho_f $ is also small.
+\hi{In this paper, we approach this problem in a more rigorous manner.} We first provide a surrogate target distribution fluctuating around $ \rho_f $, and then design a population-level feedback control law steering oscillators to the surrogate target exactly.
+Its advantage is that if the deviation between the surrogate and original targets is guaranteed to be small, the resulting stationary deviation between $ \rho $ and the original target $ \rho_f $ is also small.
 In the next section, we explain that such a surrogate target can be designed by periodic feedforward control.

 We also mention the existing study~\cite{Monga}, which proposed the control law: